 If you have secondary financing solely for the purpose of utilizing your equity, it’s worth noting that you can do a primary mortgage for up to the total value of your home.
 This could help you get a lower rate than you otherwise might with a second mortgage or HELOC.

 This represents the removal of a significant barrier to refinancing for clients, but it’s just one of several great things about the VA loan program.

-If you’re looking at a VA loan, you can get started here.
+The VA makes it possible for eligible veterans and service members to refinance their VA loan while maintaining secondary financing.
+If you’re looking to take out a VA loan, you can get started here.
 If you still have questions, let us know in the comments below.